Used Car: 2011 Porsche Cayenne Review

 Other Cars to Consider

 Shoppers should also consider the 2011 BMW X5.
 Like the Cayenne, the X5 offers several different models with varying performance, but adds a fuel-efficient diesel model that the Cayenne can’t match.
 Test drivers said the X5 handles nearly as well as the Cayenne.
-The X5 also offers a third row, unlike the Cayenne, though you should note that the X5 has a poor reliability rating.
+The X5 also offers a third row, unlike the Cayenne.

 The 2011 Mercedes-Benz M-Class may not be as sporty as the Cayenne, but its handling is still confident and composed, which may appeal to shoppers who think the Cayenne rides a bit too firmly.
-While the base ML350 uses a bit more fuel than the base Cayenne, its reliability rating is slightly higher.
 Diesel and hybrid versions of the M-Class are also available, which closely match the Cayenne Hybrid’s fuel economy.